oystelan/CFDwavemaker/docs/source/inputfile_description.rst

 General input data
 ------------------
 Some data are mandatory for all wave types.
-These parameters are specified under the tag **[general input data]**.
+These parameters are specified under the keyword **[general input data]**.

 .. list-table::